svilsen/RVFL/README.md

 ```

 ## Usage
-The data is randomly generated and split into training and validation sets.
-Afterwhich following three models are fitted: (1) a simple RVFL, (2) a bagged RVFL with equal weighting, and (3) a bagged RVFL with optimised weighting (using the validation set).
+In the following the data is randomly generated and split into training and validation sets.
+After which, three models are fitted: (1) a simple RVFL, (2) a bagged RVFL with equal weighting, and (3) a bagged RVFL where the ensemble weights are optimised using the validation set.

 ```r
 ## Data set-up